charlottecroce/ChamplainTechJournals/net-sec-controls-sec350/osquery_project/02_install_rocky.md

 > ```
 > -- [source](https://osquery.readthedocs.io/en/latest/installation/install-linux/)

 The `/etc/init.d/osqueryd` script does not automatically start the daemon until a configuration file is created.
-Create the default config file
+This is the command to copy the existing example config file into your working config files directory, this file may need further configuration.
 ```bash
 sudo cp /opt/osquery/share/osquery/osquery.example.conf /etc/osquery/osquery.conf
 ```